-- 1. Any permitted outside storage of materials shall be screened from the view of adjoining properties used or zoned for residential purposes, or from any public street. - 2.
+- 1. Any permitted outside storage of materials shall be screened from the view of adjoining properties used or zoned for residential purposes, or from any public street, as regulated by Section 3.31 of this Ordinance. - 2.
 A greenbelt may be used for required screening provided that trees and evergreen shrubs shall be provided and maintained of sufficient height to cover completely the materials screened thereby. - 3.
 An artificial wall or fence may also be used for required screening provided that such wall or fence shall be of sufficient density or compactness and height to completely cover the materials screened thereby and shall not be less than five (5) feet in height.
 Cyclone fences with slats shall not suffice as a screening device.
 An artificial wall or fence shall not be closer to the right-of-way than the front of the building or 75 feet whichever is closer.